Oil & Gas |

 Our lawyers have worked in most of the major oil and gas states and Canadian provinces and have also worked on significant international projects and disputes.
 In the western United States and Alaska, we have significant experience handling the unique issues arising from oil and gas development on federal, state and tribal lands.
 In Alaska, our lawyers have long represented leading oil and gas companies on the North Slope and the Cook Inlet and are increasingly engaged in the emerging offshore Alaska oil and gas industry.

-Perkins Coie's oil, gas and environmental expertise come from a single team: the firm’s Environment, Energy & Resources national practice.
+Perkins Coie's oil, gas and environmental expertise come from an integrated team that includes: the firm’s Environment, Energy & Resources national practice, along with business, tax and other specialities.
 Several of the firm’s environmental lawyers have a deep understanding of oil and gas issues and provide an integrated industry and environmental approach to oil and gas issues.

 Oil, Gas & LNG Project Development